rochelleterman/PS239T/B_Install.md

 You can download the [binary files](http://cran.r-project.org/index.html) for your distribution from CRAN.
 Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).
 All you need is RStudio Desktop.

+##5.
+Text Editors
+When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
+The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

+For this class, we use **nano** as a default in the terminal.
+But I also really like [Sublime Text](https://www.sublimetext.com/) to write markdown and other basic text files.
+I recommend you download both.

+####Windows

+nano is a basic editor and the default that we use in this class.
+To install it, download the `Software Carpentry Windows installer`[http://files.software-carpentry.org/SWCarpentryInstaller.exe] and double click on the file to run it. **This installer requires an active internet connection.**

+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

+####Mac OS X

+nano is a basic editor and the default that we use in this class.
+It should be pre-installed.

+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

+####Linux

+nano is a basic editor and the default that we use in this class.
+It should be pre-installed.

+Sublime Text is a more advanced editor.
+Download Sublime Text 3 [here](https://www.sublimetext.com/3).

 ##6.
 Pandoc and Latex

 Pandoc is a univesal document converter.
 We use it to convert ipython notebooks into pdfs for assignments.
 For PDF output, you’ll also need to install LaTeX, a type-setting system.
+We recommend that you do the MacTex full install.

 ####Windows
 Install Pandoc and Latex using the instructions [here](http://pandoc.org/installing.html).